{/*

 8. Optimize your product images

-Product images are one of the most important parts of a retailer's online presence and can account for up to 80% of the time spent on the site.
-But getting good product images is no easy feat, especially if you're not a professional photographer or designer.
+Product images are one of the most essential parts of a retailer's online presence and can account for up to 80% of the time spent on the site.
+However, capturing high-quality product images is no easy feat, especially if you're not a professional photographer or designer.

 Here is how you optimize your product images:

-• Use Large Photos - Go big or go home!
-And by this, we don't mean just making the photos huge, but also using multiple shots of different angles so customers can see what they're buying.
+• Use Large Photos—Go big or go home!
+By this, we don't just mean making the photos huge, but also using multiple shots of different angles so customers can see what they're buying.

-• Offer Alternate Views - Showcase products from different angles and give people more choices about what they see before buying.
+• Offer Alternate Views.
+Showcase products from different angles to give people more choices about what they see before buying.

-• Make Sure The Camera Is Centered - Make sure that you center your camera when taking photos of products otherwise, this could result in skewed results when using these photos as stock photography elsewhere, like social media sites.
+• Ensure the Camera Is Centered—Make sure to center your camera when taking photos of products.
+Otherwise, this could result in skewed results when using these photos as stock photography elsewhere, like social media sites.

 Google Shopping is a new way to increase your visibility on Google.
 When people search for products on Google, they will see product listings from merchants in the Shopping section of their results page.

-The best part is that these products are indexed and ranked by relevancy, so you won’t have to worry about any kind of pay-per-click fees or other costs associated with advertising.
+The best part is that these products are indexed and ranked by relevancy, so you won’t have to worry about pay-per-click fees or other advertising costs.

-To get started with Google Shopping, you will need to set up your WooCommerce store on Google Merchant Center as well as a few other things, like creating a merchant center account and linking your store to it.
+To get started with Google Shopping, you will need to set up your WooCommerce store on Google Merchant Center and do a few other things, like creating a merchant center account and linking your store to it.

-After that’s all set up, it’s time to set up your feed for all your products to show up correctly in the system.
-As mentioned before, make sure that everything is synced between your online store and Google Merchant Centre in order to ensure there's no confusion.
+After that’s all set up, it’s time to configure your feed so that all your products appear correctly in the system.
+As mentioned before, make sure that everything is synced between your online store and Google Merchant Centre to ensure there's no confusion.

-It might also be necessary to create some custom rules for products using Variations, Attributes and Taxonomies.
-In addition, features such as Lightbox images or A+ content might not be fully compatible with Google Shopping's requirements, which can lead to problems when submitting feeds.
+Creating some custom rules for products might also be necessary using Variations, Attributes and Taxonomies.
+In addition, features such as Lightbox images or A+ content might not be fully compatible with Google Shopping's requirements, leading to problems when submitting feeds.

-Fortunately, there are plugins that can help resolve those issues easily enough without having too much trouble at all.
+Fortunately, some plugins can help resolve those issues efficiently without too much trouble.

 10. Implement schema markup

 Schema markup is a way to add structured information to your website.
-It can help search engines understand the content and organization of your site, and it may also improve how your site displays in certain search results.
+It can help search engines understand your site's content and organization and may also improve its display in specific search results.

-There are different types of schema that you can implement, and each type has different rules for implementation.
-The two common types of schema markup that should be implemented on WooCommerce sites: Breadcrumb markup and Product markup.
+You can implement different schema types, and each type has different rules for implementation.
+The two common types of schema markup that should be implemented on WooCommerce sites are breadcrumb markup and Product markup.

 The breadcrumbs markup tells Google that your site's breadcrumbs are organized.

 To do this with WooCommerce, go to Appearance > Menus.
-Click on WooCommerce Menu Manager and make sure all products are listed under a category.
+Click on WooCommerce Menu Manager to ensure all products are listed under a category.
 You'll notice the breadcrumbs at the top of your screen automatically update to reflect what categories you have set up in your menus.

 11. Take advantage of social media